Skip to content

 Undelivered or Expired Commands

-While Loop does not have control over Push Notification timely delivery, there are things that can be done to mitigate these issues.
-Note that rebuilding Loop, Loop Caregiver or Nightscout is generally not going to help.
+While Loop cannot control the timely delivery of push notifications, there are several steps you can take to mitigate these issues.
+Note that rebuilding Loop or LoopCaregiver generally will not resolve the problem.

-• Settings -> Notifications -> Loop
+• Apple Settings -> Notifications -> Loop.

-• Turn on “Allow Notifications”
+• Turn on “Allow Notifications”.

 • Turn on “Time Sensitive Notifications”.

-• Select “On” up top
+• Select “On” at the top.

-• Activate Loop toggle in list
+• Activate the Loop toggle in the list.

-• Charge the phone
+10. Charge the phone:

 How to Ask for Help

 This is helpful information to share when requested by helpers.
-If you are not using Loop Caregiver, review the response seen on the Nightscout site.
+If you are not using LoopCaregiver, review the response seen on the Nightscout site.

-1. Activate an override from within Loop .
+1. Activate an override from within Loop.
 Does Nightscout show the active override?

-2. Activate an override from Nightscout .
+2. Activate an override from Nightscout.
 Does it change the active override in Loop?

-3. Do errors show in Loop Caregiver or Nightscout Careportal when you send a remote command?
+3. Do errors show in LoopCaregiver or Nightscout Careportal when you send a remote command?

-• Share screenshots of errors if any
+• Share screenshots of errors

-5. What Loop version are you using?
+4. What Loop version are you using?
 Released (main) or development (dev)?
 Approximately when did you update last?

-6. What iOS version is being used on the Looper’s device?
+5. What iOS version is being used on the Looper’s device?

-7. How did you build Loop?
+6. How did you build Loop?

 Mention which troubleshooting steps you have completed so we know whether to ask about these again.